 When it comes to deciding the best platform to build your website on, it comes down to what you want your site to do, who’s going to build it, and how much tech experience you have.
 For the best quality, custom-built WordPress sites undoubtedly wear the crown.
 But does that still hold true for eCommerce websites?
 What is the best eCommerce platform that’s best for you and where is the best place to start with e-commerce?

 Choosing an e-commerce platform is an important part of How to sell products online.
-In our article, What is the best platform to build my website on? we talked about popular website platforms and also briefly mentioned eCommerce the platforms OpenCart, Shopify, and WordPress with WooCommerce. eCommerce is a special beast when it comes to website.
+In our article, What is the best platform to build my website on? we talked about popular website platforms and also briefly mentioned eCommerce the platforms OpenCart, Shopify, and WordPress with WooCommerce. eCommerce is a special beast when it comes to websites.
 Instead of optimising for visitors, you want to optimise for sales.
 People should buy from your online store, right?
 So which platform will make it more likely that they will?
 What will it cost and how do you sell products online with a Payment Gateway?
 What is the best payment gateway to sell online?
 What are the Payment Methods for Selling Online?
 And what is the best inventory management software?
 We’ll cover some of the most popular eCommerce platforms in NZ in this article to help you decide which will be best for you based on your budget, design skills, and tech experience.